5 min read

 Police Simulator: Patrol Officers Review - Ishcakes

-Police Simulator: Patrol Officers is a law-enforcement simulator that puts you as a rookie cop in the fictional city of Brighton.
-If you’re new to simulation games or want a realistic, immersive experience, there is something for you.
-I’m no stranger to simulation games, but this one was different for me and instantly had me hooked.
+Police Simulator: Patrol Officers is a law-enforcement simulator that puts you in the role of a rookie cop in the fictional city of Brighton.
+If you’re new to simulation games or want a realistic, immersive experience, there is something here for you.
+I’m no stranger to simulation games, but this one felt different and instantly had me hooked.

 Gameplay